 Corporate governance: Budgets for investment purchases are agreed by Full Council in line with corporate objectives.
-A £2m property investment fund was agreed in February 2018, after being subject to scrutiny by Members.
-Business Cases will either come forward to Cabinet (if not time sensitive) or an Asset Management Working Party, which is a cross-party subsection of the Overview and Scrutiny Committee.
 Treasury Investments are subject to governance checks through the agreement of the Treasury Strategy for the year, as well as half-yearly updates.

 Investment Indicators